amoto/MaF/README.md

 ## Multi-hop Assortativities For Networks Classification

 In this work we introduce the concept of multi-hop assortativities which captures correlations between nodes situated at two extremes of a randomly selected path of a given lenght.
-We use this assorativities as fingerprints for characterize networks and then performing high accurate graph classification task.
+We use this assortativities as fingerprints for characterizing networks and then performing high accurate graph classification task.

 https://arxiv.org/abs/1809.06253